 Protected health information is any healthcare data that can be tied to an individual or could be used to identify an individual when combined with other data.
 The definition follows that of the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, which involves 18 different identifiers such as names, ID numbers, Social Security numbers, addresses, telephone numbers, email addresses, and IP addresses.

 Who Must Comply with HB 300?

 HIPAA is a federal law with data privacy and security provisions that apply to healthcare providers, health plans, healthcare clearinghouses, and business associates of those entities.
 Texas HB 300 expands the HIPAA definition of covered entities, so some individuals, companies, and organizations will be required to comply with HB 300 that are not required to comply with HIPAA.
-For example, website owners whose websites collect PHI or SPI are not necessarily required to comply with HIPAA, but they are required to comply with HB 300.
+For example, website owners whose websites collect the PHI or SPI of Texas residents are not necessarily required to comply with HIPAA, but they are required to comply with HB 300.

 Under HB 300, a covered entity is any entity or individual that possesses, obtains, assembles, collects, analyzes, evaluates, stores, or transmits PHI/SPI in any form.
-There are HB 300 training requirements for those entities to ensure that all individuals are aware of their responsibilities with respect to PHI and SPI.
+There are HB 300 training requirements for those entities to ensure all individuals are aware of their responsibilities with respect to PHI and SPI.

 Does Texas HB 300 Replace HIPAA?